Since 1992, CNH Architects has worked with high school students with an interest in architecture careers, reaching more than 26 young people.

 The projects required research and architectural drawings by hand.
 Students created designs to match organizational needs and learned project presentation skills.

 CNH offers an environment with working professionals that cannot be replicated in the classroom.
-Technical computer aided (CAD) designs skills a key tool, but students also realize how a professional practice is organized, and how it operates.
+Technical computer aided (CAD) designs skills are a key tool, but students also realize how a professional practice is organized, and how it operates.
 Collaboration, teamwork, presentation and listening are necessary.
 This environment encourages students to get involved and function as a team.

 This focus on communication causes CNH professionals to get to know every team member.
 A theme for CNH has been that architects don’t just design structures to please themselves.
 They have to be dynamic structures that respect the relationships between real people and real problems.